-- Xcel, Levels 1-5, 6, 7, and 8 courses will be offered every year in-person or virtually depending on registration numbers. - Level 9 and 10 courses will be added as needed. - Hosting of ALL courses is decided by the WJC in conjunction with the AGF Women's Program Manager and will be based on course need. - Judging courses are generally scheduled between September and December of each year, to ensure judge certification prior to the start of most sanctioned competitions.
+- Xcel, Levels 1-3, Levels 4-5, Level 6-7/Platinum, Level 8-9/Diamond/Sapphire courses will be offered every year in person or depending on registration numbers. - National level 10 courses will be offered as per GymCan requirements. - Hosting of ALL courses is decided by the WJC in conjunction with the AGF Women's Program Manager and will be based on course need. - Judging courses are generally scheduled between September and December of each year, to ensure judge certification prior to the start of most sanctioned competitions.
 For a complete list of courses offered, please see the AGF website at www.abgym.ab.ca. - The Course Conductors (CC) are appointed by the WJC based on an application process and will be involved in the ongoing planning of the course along with the WJC and the AGF Women's Program Manager.